mycargus/nightwatch-docker-grid/README.md

 Nightwatch serves as the testrunner.
 It is automatically provisioned in the `nightwatch` docker image, which you can easily customize in the included `nightwatch.json` file.

-This project is available as a docker image [on docker hub](https://hub.docker.com/r/mycargus/docker-grid-nightwatch/).

 ### Dependencies (Mac OSX)

 1. [dinghy](https://github.com/codekitchen/dinghy)  <--- You'll love it!!